Letters of Evaluation

 Using Interfolio (recommended)

-Applicants can elect to use the AMCAS application service directly to upload their letters.
+If you do not opt to use Interfolio to store your letters, your evaluators will need to upload the letters directly to AMCAS.
 To do so, you must provide each of your letter writers with the AMCAS Letter Request Form.
-Your evaluators can then use the form to either upload your letter directly into the AMCAS Letter Writer portal or mail your letter.
-Keep in mind that the Letter Request Form does not become available until the AMCAS application opens (usually in early May).
+Keep in mind that the Letter Request Form does not become available until the AMCAS application opens (early May).
+Do not attempt to generate a form early (i.e. from the previous year's application) as your letters will not be correctly matched to your application.